PascalSchroederDE/devops_for_ai_bt/content/2chapter.md

 With this data the developer has to go through several steps to build a useful system based on them.
 These steps are defined in an open standard process model called \acl{CRISP-DM} or \acs{CRISP-DM}.
 This model can be seen in figure \ref{fig:crisp_dm}.

 ![CRISP-DM standard[@WolfRiepl]](images/chapter2/crisp_dm.png){ width=400px #fig:crisp_dm}

-Following this standard model the first step is Business Understanding.
-During this step the project team has to determine overall goals and tasks for what to do with these data.
-For that the team has to access the situation, which means that the team has to include possible risks, costs, benefits and requirements for every possible objective in their evaluation process.
-After the overall objective is defined this can be partitioned into several data mining goals what to do specifically with this data.
-Also success criteria should be defined and a project plan should be established, which will be followed in the next steps. [@Wirth2000]
+Following this standard model, the first step is Business Understanding.
+During this step, the project team has to determine overall goals and tasks for what to do with these data.
+For that, the team has to access the situation, which means that the team has to include possible risks, costs, benefits, and requirements for every possible objective in their evaluation process.
+After the overall objective is defined, this can be partitioned into several data mining goals what to do specifically with this data.
+Also, success criteria should be defined, and a project plan should be established, which will be followed in the next steps. [@Wirth2000]

-For the example above such an objective could be to predict the price of real estate by the given features.
-The criteria could be, that in 90% of the tested data after the creation of the model the predicted price should lie in between a range of 10% of the real price.
+For the example above, such an objective could be to predict the price of real estate by the given features.
+The criteria could be, that in 90% of the tested data after the creation of the model, the predicted price should lie in between a range of 10% of the original price.

-Next the data need to be understood.
-For that, first as much data as possible should be collected and analyzed to get a first insight.
+Next, the data need to be understood.
+For that, first, as much data as possible should be collected and analyzed to get a first insight.
 This data should then be evaluated by its quality to estimate the necessary effort to prepare and clean the data for building a model.
-Also possible problems should be detected early to fix them as soon as possible.  [@Wirth2000]
+Also, possible problems should be detected early to fix them as soon as possible.  [@Wirth2000]

-In the example there are far too little data for a real model and much more would be needed in a real project.
-But even in this small dataset some problems can be detected.
+In the example, there are far too little data for a real model, and much more would be needed in a real project.
+However, even in this small dataset, some problems can be detected.
 The first one is the missing entry for the second object in the column "year built" as well as for the last object in the column "# of rooms".
-Also the type of the estate is categorical instead of numerical, which could cause problems when training the model.
+Also, the type of estate is categorical instead of numerical, which could cause problems when training the model.

-The next step is probably the most costly one - data preparation.
-First the project team needs to select the data, which it will use for building the model.
+The next step is probably the one that needs the most effort of the developer - data preparation.
+First, the project team needs to select the data, which it will use for building the model.
 Then the data need to be preprocessed.  [@Wirth2000]

 This preprocessing step includes detecting and removing noisy and redundant data.
-Noisy data means data, that are irrelevant for the chosen business objective.
-In the given example the age of the buyer is an unnecessary information, because it doesn't change the price of the estate.
-That's why this column can be removed.
-Also wrongly labeled data should be removed.
+Noisy data means data that are irrelevant to the chosen business objective.
+In the given example, the age of the buyer is unnecessary information because it does not change the price of the estate.
+This circumstance is why this column can be removed.
+Also, wrongly labeled data should be removed.

-Additionally in the preprocessing step unbalanced datasets should be balanced.
-This means, that if one specific class of data is overrepresented and another one underrepresented, the dataset should be balanced so that the distribution of the different data classes are representative.
-In the example appartments could be overrepresented, because there are twice as much appartments in the selected data than houses.
-The solution would be to add some more houses in the dataset or remove some appartments.
+Additionally, in the preprocessing step, unbalanced datasets should be balanced.
+This means that if one specific class of data is overrepresented and another one underrepresented, the dataset should be balanced so that the distribution of the different data classes are representative.
+In the example, apartments could be overrepresented, because there are twice as many apartments in the selected data than houses.
+The solution would be to add some more houses in the dataset or remove some apartments.

-Last missing values have to be handled, because null values could influence the model in a negative way.
+Last missing values have to be handled because null values could negatively influence the model.
 A better way would be to fill the missing cells with average values for this type of data.
-But to choose the average value is not always the right way - it could be better to choose the minimum for example.
+However, to choose the average value is not always the right way - it could be better to choose the minimum, for example.
 To decide the method of handling missing values is one challenging task for the developer. [@article]

-After the preprocessing the dataset could be improved by feature engineering.
-The objective of this task is to improve the features such that the model better understand the coherences and improves its production function. [@article] For example new features could be created based on the knowledge of the data.
-A condition for that is to have a really good understanding of the data.
-In the example above the developers could combine the column 'year built' and 'year bought' to 'age at date of purchase' with a simple subtraction, which could give an important insight of the payed price.
+After the preprocessing, the dataset could be improved by feature engineering.
+The objective of this task is to improve the features such that the model better understand the coherences and improves its production function. [@article] For example, new features could be created based on the knowledge of the data.
+A condition for that is to have an excellent understanding of the data.
+In the example above the developers could combine the column 'year built' and 'year bought' to 'age at date of purchase' with a simple subtraction, which could give an essential insight of the price.
 Another meaningful feature could be some relation between the size of the real estate and the number of rooms.

 Additionally, there can be features in a dataset that are not numerical but categorical.
 This data need to be encoded before training the model.
 The encoding technique depends on the context of the categorical data.
 One simple technique is label encoding, with which for every different category tha column gets a different number.
 For example every 'Appartment' gets a 1 and every 'House' a 2 in the 'type' column.
 However, this could cause trouble, because the learning algorithm could interprete the numbers as sequence.
 That's why another technique is One-Hot-Encoding.
 In this technique every possible category gets an own column and for every entry in the dataset the value is set to either 1 or 0 for all of the columns.
 In the example this would mean, that the column 'type' would be replaced with the columns 'appartment' and 'house'.
 For every appartment the column 'appartment' would then be set to 1 and the column 'house' to 0.
 For every house it would be exactly the other way round.[@SunnySrinidhi]